Computer Science Placement Test: Topic List

 - Use Photoshop (http://creative.adobe.com/products/download/photoshop) to work with layers, magic wand, clone stamp, and liquify tools, drop shadows, filters, cropping, resizing, adding text, image adjustments, exporting, compression;

-- Use Scratch (http://scratch.mit.edu/projects/editor) to create a simple program with multiple sprites, keyboard and mouse controls, sounds, and backdrops;
+- Use Scratch (http://scratch.mit.edu/projects/editor) or Python (http://trinket.io) to create a program with loops/repeats, if statements, and variables;

-- Use Sketchup Make 2017 (https://help.sketchup.com/en/downloading-older-versions) to create models with measurements, components, groups, follow-me, offset, and paint bucket tools, and 3D Warehouse models;
+- Use Sketchup (http://app.sketchup.com) to create models with measurements, components, groups, follow-me, offset, and paint bucket tools, and 3D Warehouse models;

 - Use Garageband to record audio, trim, split, loop, adjust track volume, use built-in beats, snap to grid, and export to MP3;